Chris Siebenmann is skeptical about Mosh, which spurred me to write down my own feelings about it:

 I ♥ Mosh!

-When I’m traveling, I generally connect through hotel and conference networks that almost always exhibit precipitously fluctuating latencies, often-miserable throughput, and in some cases, near-tragic levels of packet loss.
-Just using Screen/Tmux/dtach over a SSH connection (as a commenter on Chris’ entry suggested) doesn’t come close to cutting it, because SSH itself is utterly unusable.
-I’ve had situations where connections would drop within seconds, every time I managed one, taking dozens of dozen-second tries to establish at all.
+When I’m traveling, I generally go online through hotel and conference networks.
+They almost always exhibit precipitously fluctuating latencies and often-miserable throughput.
+Occasionally they have tragic levels of packet loss.
+Just using Screen/Tmux/dtach over a SSH connection (as a commenter on Chris’ entry suggested) doesn’t come close to cutting it, because SSH itself is utterly unusable under such circumstances.
+I’ve had situations where it took dozens of timeouts before any connection would succeed, only to drop within seconds.
 On such a network, UDP is of the essence to get even an inkling of a usable connection.
-And only protocol-integrated predictive terminal emulation allows making full use of the benefits UDP offers then.
+And only protocol-integrated predictive terminal emulation (i.e. Mosh) allows making full use of the benefits that the application of UDP to this scenario permits.
+So if you have to operate in a miserable networking environment, Mosh is indispensable.

-Then I embark on the journey back, and I throw Mosh out of my setup the minute I step off my return flight (or whatever else I am travelling on).
-If I have a network connection worth calling that, then the way Mosh operates – built-in non-optional detaching, inability to support SSH’s various forms of forwarding, and server-side per-session dæmons that never go away on error conditions – is grating.
-I can’t stand using it when I’m back in my usual haunts where I enjoy decent networking.
-(And it really doesn’t take a lot to count as decent network in this sense.)
+Then, I embark on the journey back, and I throw Mosh out of my setup the minute I step off my return flight (or whatever else I am travelling on).
+If I can afford not to use Mosh, if I have a network connection worth calling that (and that really doesn’t take a lot), then the way Mosh operates – built-in non-optional detaching, inability to support SSH’s various forms of forwarding, and server-side per-session dæmons that never go away on error conditions – is grating.
+I can’t stand using it when I’m back in my usual haunts where SSH works well.

 So there you go.
 I’m very glad it exists, because when I need it, it’s a sanity lifeline.
 But it cannot do its job unseen, and you’re in a real bad place if you need it.
 So however grateful I may be, I much prefer to neither need nor use it.